vagelisp/gatsby-theme-stripe-checkout-button/README.md

 # gatsby-theme-stripe-checkout-button-for-plans

-## This is a fork of gatsby-theme-stripe-checkout-button-for-plans and the only difference is that it works with Plans ( reccursive payments )
+## This is a fork of gatsby-theme-stripe-checkout-button and the only difference is that it works with Plans ( recursive payments )
 A Gatsby theme that implements a stripe checkout, you bring the button, we submit it as a stripe checkout.
 Register an account at [Stripe](https://stripe.com/en-se) and follow the instruction for setting up a developer account to get started.

 Example site: [https://gatsby-theme-stripe-checkout-button-example.netlify.com](https://gatsby-theme-stripe-checkout-button-example.netlify.com/)